- SPPM10 Accident Prevention Responsibility

 - Eliminate or control workplace hazards quickly when observed or identified to them by their employees.

-- Report to the Director workplace hazards observed or identified to them by their employees that are outside their ability or require additional resources to control.
+- Report to the Director any workplace hazards observed or identified by them or their employees that are outside their ability to remedy, or require additional resources, to control.

 Employees actively participate in Department health and safety programs, familiarize themselves with WSU and Departmental safety policies, and work with their supervisors and coworkers to control or eliminate workplace hazards.
 Employees have the right and responsibility to refuse unsafe work.
 Employee safety performance shall be specifically addressed in position descriptions and during performance evaluations.